 How to Hand Piece

-Learn the tools needed for hand piecing, as well as basic steps for this quilting technique.
+Learn the basic steps and tools needed for this quilting technique.

 Needle: Thin needles, such as sharps or betweens, are best.
 Choose a size you can thread with ease.
 Many hand piecers prefer a size 10 sharps needle.

 Pins: Use extra-fine pins.
 Those with large diameters can leave holes in your fabric and distort seaming.

 Seam: Stitch only on marked lines, beginning and ending at marked matching points.

 Stitch length: Try for stitches 1⁄8" in length, but don't stop hand-piecing if they are a bit longer.
 Stitch length isn't as important as matching corners, stitching on marked lines, and not sewing through seam allowances.

 Thread: Sew with a 12" length.
 Some hand piecers prefer to use hand-quilting thread for its strength.

 Layer two pieces, marked on the wrong sides, with right sides together.
 Align seam lines.
 Push a pin through both pieces at marked matching points-the ends of the marked seam lines.
 Add pins along the seam lines as needed.
 For short seams, use just one pin, pushing it through the left-hand corners, then use your needle to match up the right-hand corners (Photo 1).